Tha-Mar/Variant-Calling-Benchmarking/README.md

 bash run_pipeline.sh
 ```

 Takes about 2-3 hours.
-FreeBayes is slow.
+FreeBayes is the slowest due to single thread limitation.

 ## What it does

-1. Downloads chr20 from Ensembl (release 112)
+1. Downloads chr20 from Ensembl
 2. Indexes it with samtools, BWA-MEM2, and GATK
 3. Simulates 6.5M read pairs with wgsim (30x coverage, 0.1% mutation rate, 15% indels)
 4. Converts wgsim truth output to VCF